School of Humanities

 The Dale Center for the Study of War and Society is also pleased to offer several Colonel W. Wayde Benson (USMC ret.)
 Fellowships every academic year, which offer a stipend to exceptional students specializing in the field of War & Society in Southern Miss's graduate history program.
 Stipends are available to newly admitted and current graduate students on assistantships, and are announced each summer.

-The Dale Center Graduate Fellowship
+The Pat and Jean Welsh Dale Center Graduate Fellowship

 Margaret Boone Dale Fellowship for Research in Women and War